sigifredo/water-distortion/README.md

 ## Reference

-This code was created following this tutorial: [Creating a Water-like Distortion Effect with Three.js](https://tympanus.net/codrops/2019/10/08/creating-a-water-like-distortion-effect-with-three-js/){:target="_blank"}
+This code was created following this tutorial: <a href="https://tympanus.net/codrops/2019/10/08/creating-a-water-like-distortion-effect-with-three-js/">Creating a Water-like Distortion Effect with Three.js</a>